Christopher-Karvelis/SCCs-in-the-fault-tolerant-model/README.md

 ## Tarjan's Algorithn for SCCs

-If we change a bit Tarjan's algorithm to support k edge failures then the computational time becomes O(k*m + n)
+If we change a bit Tarjan's algorithm to support k edge failures then the computational time becomes O(k*m + n).
+In a dense graph the maximum number of edges is n * (n - 1).
+That is because if you have n nodes, there are n - 1 directed edges than can lead from it (going to every other node).

+Therefore, the time complexity becomes O(k*(n^2-n/2) + n), the question is can we achieve something better than this?